bweez/ideal-project/README.md

 - **AppMap for API Documentation and Testing**: AppMap captures the execution of your code to help you understand and document API and database interactions.
 It also helps with performance analysis and testing.
 - **OpenAPI Integration**: Automatically generate API documentation using OpenAPI specifications.
 This ensures your APIs are well-documented and easy to integrate.
 - **Docker for Deployment**: Deploy the application in a containerized environment to ensure consistency across different platforms.
-- **TypeScript and Deno**: The entire project is written in TypeScript, leveraging the modern runtime Deno for security and simplicity in development.

 ## Getting Started